๐ŸชทIntro to Buddhism

 Tripitaka (Pali Canon)

-• Oldest complete Buddhist scripture collection—serves as the authoritative source for Theravada Buddhism and claims direct transmission from the Buddha
+• Oldest complete Buddhist scripture collection, serving as the authoritative source for Theravada Buddhism and claiming direct transmission from the Buddha

-• Comprehensive scope covering ethics, meditation, and wisdom makes it the reference point against which later texts are often compared
+• Its comprehensive scope covering ethics, meditation, and wisdom makes it the reference point against which later Buddhist texts are often compared

 Dhammapada

-• 423 verses on ethical conduct—attributed directly to the Buddha and considered the most accessible entry point to Buddhist thought
+• 423 verses on ethical conduct attributed directly to the Buddha, widely considered the most accessible entry point to Buddhist thought

-• Emphasis on intention (cetana) as the root of karma, teaching that mental states determine the moral quality of actions
+• Strong emphasis on intention (cetana) as the root of karma.
+The very first verse sets the tone: the mind is the forerunner of all actions, and mental states determine the moral quality of what you do.

-• Practical focus on mindfulness and mental training rather than abstract philosophy makes it widely used in both monastic and lay contexts
+• Its practical focus on mindfulness and mental training rather than abstract philosophy makes it widely used in both monastic and lay contexts

 Jataka Tales

-• Birth stories of the Buddha's previous lives—illustrating how he perfected virtues like generosity and compassion across many lifetimes
+• Birth stories of the Buddha's previous lives, illustrating how he perfected virtues like generosity, patience, and compassion across many lifetimes before his final birth as Siddhartha Gautama

-• Teaching tool for lay audiences, making complex doctrines accessible through narrative and moral example
+• These stories served as a primary teaching tool for lay audiences, making complex doctrines accessible through narrative and moral example.
+They also deeply influenced Buddhist art across South and Southeast Asia.

 Prajnaparamita Literature: The Emptiness Teachings